shanecurran/kyber-node/README.md

 ### `npm test`

 Runs the unit tests by calling `cargo test`.
-You can learn more about [adding tests to your Rust code](https://doc.rust-lang.org/book/ch11-01-writing-tests.html) from the [Rust book](https://doc.rust-lang.org/book/).

 ## Project Layout

 The directory structure of this project is:

 ```
-pq/
+kyber-node/
 ├── Cargo.toml
 ├── README.md
 ├── index.node